- Reviewed: 19 March 2020, 14:00 NZDT

-Although there is no recent history of terrorism in the Slovak Republic, attacks cannot be ruled out.
+There is an ongoing threat of terrorism in Europe.
 Terrorist groups, including those based in Syria and Iraq, have made threats to conduct attacks across Europe.

 New Zealanders in the Slovak Republic are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.